FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ### Compensation

 Compensation for qualified contributions are made according to the standard process for community contributions.
-They will be based on case-by-case evaluation conducted by the Ontology technical committee and approved by the Ontology Council.
+They will be based on case-by-case evaluation conducted by the Ontology Technical Committee and approved by the Ontology Council.
 Compensation is distributed upon project completion and evaluation.

 ##### How we measure compensation